Offliners/Image_Processing_in_C_and_Verilog/rotate_image/README.md

-# Rotation Image
+# Rotate Image
-Read image from BMP (bitmap) file , and then rotation it in 90 degree (clockwise).
+Read image from BMP (bitmap) file , and then rotate it in 90 degree (clockwise).

 | Input                   | Output                         |
 | ----------------------- | ------------------------------ |